Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-expanding-slider.md

   - tailwind
 ---

-Some time ago, I made this cool [expanding slider in CSS](https://daily-dev-tips.com/posts/css-only-expanding-slider/).
+I made this cool [expanding slider in CSS](https://daily-dev-tips.com/posts/css-only-expanding-slider/).
 And I was intrigued if it was possible in Tailwind.

 The short answer: Yes!